-What Independent Prison Monitors Do
+What Independent Prison Monitors are and what they do

 Why Become an Independent Prison Monitor

-Becoming an IPM offers a rare opportunity to see what really happens inside Scotland’s prisons and to make a meaningful contribution to positive change.
-Independent Prison Monitors help uphold human dignity, promote fairness, and support continuous improvement in prison standards.
-The role is voluntary but deeply rewarding, offering valuable experience in justice, equality, and human rights.
+Becoming an Independent Prison Monitor (IPM) offers a rare opportunity to see what really happens inside Scotland’s prisons and to make a meaningful contribution to positive change.
+IPMs help uphold human dignity, promote fairness, and support continuous improvement in prison standards.

-Are you?
+Are you:

 - Interested in making a unique contribution by monitoring the treatment of, and conditions for, prisoners in Scotland?